Michael-Robson/PlaywrightTask/README.md

 # PlaywrightTest

-Repository to renew and act as a portfolio of Playwright knowledge with examples running against the test app https://the-internet.herokuapp.com/
+Repository for the V7 QA Automation Engineer Challenge - adds some basic Playwright tests for https://cloud.cypress.io/login

 ### How The Project Works

-This project uses yarn to handle dependencies required and scripts needed to run the tests along with other useful scripts we might want to use for linting.
+This project uses yarn to handle dependencies and the scripts needed to run the tests along with other useful scripts we might want to use for linting, pre-commit hooks or generating screenshots used for the visual tests.

 Scripts and dependencies can be found in `package.json`